cdot/Squirrel/README.md

 electronic document is a really, really, bad idea.
 A physical book is as secure as anything else in your house or office, so can't easily be hacked, but you depend on having physical access to the book.
-What you really want is anm online password safe - somewhere where passwords can be stored together, that is accessible from all your devices and from anywhere, but is totally secure.
+What you really want is an online password safe - somewhere where passwords can be stored together, that is accessible from all your devices and from anywhere, but is highly secure.

 There are excellent free tools that solve this problem already.
 So why use Squirrel?
    - it runs entirely in the web browser, so nothing needs to be installed
-   - it works on anything that has a reasonably modern browser (including those on mobile phones)
+   - it works on anything that has a reasonably modern browser (including those on mobile devices)
    - it doesn't require an internet connection to run
    - it encrypts *everything* that it stores, sends or receives
-   - it doesn't require a special website to store stuff (it can use a number of different online cloud services, and you can even add more)
+   - it doesn't require a special website to store stuff (it can use a number of different online services, and you can even add more)
    - it uses 256 bit AES (Rijndael), one of the toughest ciphers to crack
    - it can use image steganography to mask its use
-   - it's entirely open source, allowing you to inspect, and if you want, propose modifications to the code
+   - it's entirely open source, allowing you to inspect, and if you want, propose modifications to, the code
    - it doesn't have any way for users - or even developers - to access the data without your unique password
    - it's simple to use